 A submarine rescue chamber has been used only once by the U.S. Navy to rescue submariners.
 On May 23, 1939, USS Squalus flooded and sank off Portsmouth, New Hampshire, after a main engine air induction valve was left open.
 Twenty-six men in the flooded aft compartments drowned, but 33 of the crew survived in the forward part of the submarine.
 Charles Momsen led the rescue effort, sending the chamber he invented on four trips to successfully retrieve all the survivors from 243 feet.

-Today the Navy maintains two SRCs as part of its submarine rescue program.
+Today the Navy’s Undersea Rescue Command maintains two submarine rescue chambers as part of the Navy’s submarine rescue program.
 They are advanced versions of the original McCann chamber and can be used in up to 850 feet of water.
-The SRC in the U.S. Naval Undersea Museum’s collection is one of these new models and was transferred to the museum in 1989.
+The rescue chamber in the U.S. Naval Undersea Museum’s collection is one of these newer models and was transferred to the museum in 1989.